microsoft/language-server-protocol/specification.md

 #### Command

 Represents a reference to a command.
 Provides a title which will be used to represent a command in the UI.
 Commands are identified by a string identifier.
+The recommended way to handle commands is to implement their execution on the server side if the client and server provides the corresponding capabilities.
+Alternatively the tool extension code could handle the command.
 The protocol currently doesn't specify a set of well-known commands.
-So executing a command requires some tool extension code.

 ```typescript
 interface Command {